Stutimp/Stutimp/README.md

 ### About Me

-- 🔭 I’m currently working on: Enhancing data visualization techniques with Power BI
+- 🔭 I’m currently working on Enhancing data visualization techniques with Power BI
-- 🌱 I’m currently learning: Currently expanding my skills in Azure data engineering to build robust cloud-based data solutions.
+- 🌱 I’m currently learning Expanding my skills in Azure data engineering to build robust cloud-based data solutions.
 - 👯 I’m looking to collaborate on: Data-driven projects that aim to make a positive impact
 - 💬 Ask me about: Python, SQL, Excel, Tableau, and Power BI
 - 📫 How to reach me: stuti.poudel919@gmail.com